russross/s3fslite/README.md

     but it does not persist across mounts.
 For large file systems, losing the entire cache on a restart is costly.

+*   Directories can be renamed.
+This requires renaming all of the directory's children, grandchildren, etc., so it can be a slow operation, but it works.
+Files are all copied at the server, not by downloading them and re-uploading them, the same as for metadata updates, regular renames, and links.

 *   `readdir` requests do *not* send off file attribute requests.
     The original code effectively issues a `getattr` request to S3 for each file when directories are listed.
 The cache was not